-From 1 March 2020, Berlin Cathedral will close the gates to the Hohenzollern Crypt for two extensive construction and renovation projects, expected to last until the end of 2023.
-The costs amount to a total of around 18 million EUR, with the Cathedral Parish covering 10%.
-The projects are supported by the Cornelsen Kulturstiftung, the federal state of Berlin via the joint task "Improvement of the regional infrastructure" (GRW) and the Commissioner for Culture and Media.
+From March 1, 2020, Berlin Cathedral will close the doors to the Hohenzollern Crypt for two extensive construction and renovation projects that are expected to last until spring 2024.
+The costs amount to a total of around 18 million euros, of which the cathedral community will bear 10%.
+The projects are being funded by the state of Berlin through the joint task "Improvement of Regional Infrastructure" and the Commissioner for Culture and Media.

-90 persons from the House of Hohenzollern including famous royals such as King Friedrich I, Queen Sophie-Charlotte, Queen Elisabeth Christine and the Great Elector Friedrich-Wilhelm are buried in the Hohenzollern Crypt.
-"With our projects", explains cathedral architect and project manager Sonja Tubbesing, "we are presenting the Hohenzollern Crypt as the most important dynastic burial site in Germany in a visible and tangible way, equalling the most important crypts in Europe such as the Capuchins’ Crypt in Vienna”.
-With its art-historically valuable coffins dating back five centuries, the crypt also represents a unique document of dynastic sepulchral culture in Germany.
-The Hohenzollern Crypt was opened to the public for the first time on 20th November 1999.
-In 2019 around 765,000 visitors from Germany and abroad visited the church and the burial place.
+90 people from the House of Hohenzollern, including famous ones such as King Frederick I, Queen Sophie-Charlotte, Queen Elisabeth Christine and the Great Elector are buried in the Hohenzollern Crypt.
+"With our projects," explains cathedral architect and project manager Sonja Tubbesing, "we are placing the Hohenzollern Crypt as Germany's most important dynastic burial place also visibly and tangibly in a row with the most important crypts in Europe, such as the Capuchin Crypt in Vienna."

-Project 1 – Further development of the Hohenzollern Crypt
+Project 1 – Restoration of the hohenzollern crypt

-Before the Second World War, the original entrance to the Hohenzollern Crypt was through the Memorial Church (Denkmalskirche).
-In the conversion project, Berlin Cathedral is moving the entrance back near to this historic staircase.
-In future, visitors will be able to reach the Hohenzollern Crypt directly from the Sermon Church (Predigtkirche) via the north-east staircase.
-This has not only historical, but also liturgical reasons, explains the executive Cathedral Dean Michael Kösling: "As a church we have here a treasure that touches the existential dimension of humankind.
-The moment our visitors descend from the bright, colourful Sermon Church into the dark tomb, they will automatically pause for a moment.
-Such moments of rest, in which we humans are thrown back on ourselves - even if only for seconds - are particularly valuable for everyone".
+The original entrance to the Hohenzollern Crypt was in the monument church before World War 2.
+As part of the conversion project, the entrance will be moved back to the vicinity of this historic staircase.
+In the future, visitors will then enter the Hohenzollern Crypt directly from the Preaching Church via the northeastern staircase.
+This is not only for historical reasons, but also for liturgical ones, explains the managing cathedral preacher Michael Kösling: "As a church, we have a treasure here that touches on the existential dimension of human beings.
+At the moment when our visitors descend from the bright, magnificent sermon church into the dark sepulcher, they will pause for a moment.
+Such moments of peace, when we humans are thrown back on ourselves - even if only for seconds - are particularly precious for everyone."

-In the Hohenzollern Crypt, visitors will first enter a new information area.
-This is a great place to see valuable burial objects, short animated films and an interactive tomb model.
-Visitors will be able to learn interesting facts about the history of the burial place, the Hohenzollern family and stories about the people buried in the crypt in the new room.
+In the Hohenzollern Crypt, visitors will first enter a new information area in the future.
+Valuable grave goods, short animated films and an interactive crypt model invite visitors to linger.
+In the new room, visitors will learn interesting facts about the history of the tomb, the Hohenzollern family and stories about the people buried in the tomb.

-In addition, a new lighting concept is being developed in close cooperation with the Landesdenkmalamt (Monument Authority).
-The aim is to emphasise the room's atmosphere as a burial place through the careful use of lighting elements and at the same time to make niches, cross vaults and the entire room architecture visible.
-Visitors' attention should also be carefully drawn to coffin details of art-historical or historical significance such as fabric coverings, colours, gold plating, relief sculptures and decorations.
+In addition, a new lighting concept is being developed in close consultation with the State Monuments Office.
+The aim is to emphasize the room's atmosphere as a burial chamber through the careful use of lighting elements, while at the same time allowing the niches, cross vaults and the entire room architecture to become visible.
+Visitors' attention is also to be carefully drawn to coffin details that are special in terms of art history or history, such as fabric coverings, colors, gilding, reliefs and ornaments.

-With the reconstruction, the Hohenzollern Crypt regains the historic coffin arrangement of a cemetery.
-The cloister in the middle of the crypt will be removed, and in the future the coffins will once again stand next to each other – similarly to how they were positioned before the war.
-A new altar and devotional area will be added in the east of the crypt, directly under the altar of the Sermon Church.
-This altar is clearly visible in Raschdorff's historical architectural drawings from imperial times and is now being realised for the first time.
+With the reconstruction, the Hohenzollern Crypt will regain its construction-period coffin arrangement of a burial field.
+The cloister in the center of the crypt will be omitted, and in the future the coffins will again stand side by side - similar to the situation before World War II.
+A new addition is an altar and devotional area in the east of the crypt, directly under the altar of the preaching church.
+This altar is clearly recognizable in Raschdorff's historical construction drawings from the imperial period and is now being implemented for the first time.

 Financed by the Commissioner for Culture and Media, the Berlin Cathedral Parish and the Cornelsen Cultural Foundation.